enotspe/fortinet-2-elasticsearch/README.md

 If they are public, then geo enrichment is applied.

-Finally, request_path is inserted, for use on Maps UI.

 ### Drop

-Security is a big data problem, the only issue is that you have to pay for it.
-Here, guest networks are dropped.
+Security is a big data problem, that you have to pay for it.
+Here, guest networks (or any defined networks) are dropped.
 There is no need, at least in our case, for ingesting guest networks logs.
 Guest networks are looked up dynamically from a dictionary.